 Greek and fettuccine?
 This is like a war between the ancients here.
 But while the pasta may be all the way Italy, the flavors are not: Oregano, feta cheese, and jammy sun-dried tomatoes make for a puckering amount of deliciousness, a combo that Socrates would have put down the poison for.
 Add in the succulent shrimp and filling pasta, and you've got a meal fit for a philosopher-king… or a god-like Roman emperor.

 Reserve ¼ cup pasta cooking water.
-Drain pasta in a colander.
+Drain pasta in a colander and set aside.

 While pasta cooks, prepare ingredients.

 Trim zucchini ends and quarter lengthwise.
 Cut into ¼" pieces.

 Pat shrimp dry, and season with ¼ tsp. salt and a pinch of pepper.